giorgio-bendoni/giorgio-bendoni.github.io/aboutme.md

 ## Teaching Responsibilities
-I teach several undergraduate modules in the _BSc_ programmes in _Economics_, _Business Economics_ and _Economics, Banking and Finance_, and in the _BA Economics and Management_:
+I teach several undergraduate modules in the _BSc_ programmes in _Economics_, _Business Economics_, _Economics, Banking and Finance_, and in the _BA Economics and Management_:
-1. Issues in Finance and Banking (L4)
+1. Issues in Finance and Banking
-2. Mathematics for Economists (L4)
+2. Mathematics for Economists
-3. Economics of Money, Banking and Financial Markets (L5 - Module coordinator)
+3. Economics of Money, Banking and Financial Markets
-4. International Banking and Financial Instruments (L6 - Module coordinator)
+4. International Banking and Financial Instruments

 I am the Senior Tutor for the Subject Group Economics and Finance, the Level 4 Year Tutor and a dissertation supervisor at undergraduate (L6) and postgraduate (L7) level.